 This isn’t the last time you will be hearing about Patagonia in the best travel jackets review!

-Best Travel Jacket for Backpackers #2 – BauBax Bomber
+Best Travel Jacket for Backpackers #2 – Apricoat Adventure Jacket

 After an 8 million dollar (!)
-Indie Go-Go/Kick Starter fundraising campaign (congrats guys!), the folks at BauBax have made the dream of this jacket a reality.
-Officially, the BauBax Bomber jacket will be released out into the world at the end of November 2018… so news of this jacket is just breaking.
-Listen up!
+Indie Go-Go/Kick Starter fundraising campaign (congrats guys!), the folks at Apricoat have made the dream of this jacket a reality.

-So why is the BauBax Bomber one of the best travel jackets on the market?
+So why is the Apricoat Adventure Jacket one of the best travel jackets on the market?
 The quick answer is this jacket was engineered with supreme travel functionality in mind.
-The BauBax Bomber is outfitted with no less than 25 impressive design features that will never leave you saying, “Oh, they forgot something“.
-They didn’t forget anything in fact.
+The Apricoat Adventure 2.0 is outfitted with countless impressive design features that will never leave you saying, “Oh, they forgot something“.
+They didn’t forget anything in fact making it amongst the best jackets for travel.

-My favorite features include the abundance of awesome/handy pockets, the neck pillow, the detachable hand warmers, and the little spot to stash your passport.
-Good shout, BauBax, good shout.
-Seriously guys, a neck pillow??
-Bloody genius.
+My favorite features include the abundance of awesome/handy pockets (16 pockets), the neck pillow, the sewn-in hand warmers, and the little spot to stash your passport.
+Good shout, Apricoat, good shout.

 The best part?
-For such a feature-loaded jacket, the BauBax Bomber isn’t crazy expensive (when compared to other jackets on my list).
-For $199.00, the BauBax Bomber is an excellent choice for a thoughtfully designed jacket built to serve backpackers on awesome adventures.
+For such a feature-loaded jacket, the Apricoat Adventure 2.0 isn’t crazy expensive (when compared to other jackets on my list).
+For $169.00, the Apricoat Adventure Jacket is an excellent choice for a thoughtfully designed jacket built to serve backpackers on awesome adventures.
 Period.

 Best Rain Jacket to Take Traveling – Arc’teryx Beta AR

 Arc’teryx is famous the world over for making some of the best quality gear for adventures.
 I have had several rain jackets in the past that claimed to be waterproof.
 There is nothing more frustrating (and potentially dangerous) than being out on a backpacking trip in the mountains and having your rain jacket fail you.
-I hate that!!!
+Arc’teryx make some of the best traveling jackets out there though so that won’t happen with any of their gear.

 After being a rain-soaked-hiker one too many times, I bit the bullet and bought an Arc’teryx Beta AR rain jacket.
 I have never once looked back.